 Best Poster Award, selected by viewer voting during the poster session

-- Awarded to Yipin Zhang for his work titled Exit Ramps: Transportation Infrastructure and Internal Migration in India and China, completed for his International Relations capstone project.
+- Awarded to Jared Ferko for his work titled A Lost Generation: Youth Unemployment in Europe, completed for his International Relations Distinction Capstone Project.

 Research Poster Honorable Mention, selected by viewer voting during the poster session